montazerali/montazerali.github.io/_pages/about.md

   - /about.html
 ---

 I am currently a Ph.D. candidate in the Computer Science Department at the University of Massachusetts Amherst, where I have the privilege of working under the guidance of <a href="https://ciir.cs.umass.edu/~allan/">Professor James Allan</a>.
-I received my Master's degree from the Computer Science Department at the University of Tehran, mentored by Professor Azadeh Shakery.
+I received my Master's degree from the Computer Science Department at the University of Tehran, mentored by <a href="https://ece.ut.ac.ir/en/~shakery/">Professor Azadeh Shakery</a>.